heptarch/heptarch.github.io/about.md

 <div style="text-align: right">Kim Stanley Robinson, <i>Green Mars</i> </div>

 I can't say it better than KSR.
-But I can distil this into a few goals:
+But I can distill this into a few goals:

 - Make wonder cool again.
 - Don't be boring.